 - SOC 2 SOC for service organizations: Trust Services Criteria for Security, Availability, and Confidentiality.
-We have maintained the SOC 2 certification since 2013 with a semiannual audit by an independent reputable assessor (KPMG, EY, currently Schellman). - Compliance with the ISO 27001:2013 international standard for information security management systems, and adherence to best practices documented in ISO 27002. - Compliance with all relevant privacy regulations, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA). - Registered participant in the EU-U.S (incl.
-The UK extension) and Swiss-U.S. Data Privacy Frameworks. - HIPAA compliance.
+We have maintained the SOC 2 certification since 2013 with a semiannual audit by an independent reputable assessor (KPMG, EY, currently Schellman). - Compliance with the ISO 27001:2013 international standard for information security management systems, and adherence to best practices documented in ISO 27002. - Compliance with all relevant privacy regulations, including the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act

+(CCPA).

+- Registered participant in the EU-U.S (incl.
+The UK extension) and - Swiss-U.S. Data Privacy Frameworks. - HIPAA compliance (requires a separate add-on purchase).